We're here to help you with your gardening tool needs.

 Initially, Seth asked Bob about the possibility of making some tools designed specifically for women who work with their hands as part of an idea Seth had for a new business.
 Bob politely declined and said that he was busy enough just with Red Pig Garden Tools and that he was in his late 70s and intended to sell the business soon or wind it down.
 He offered, though, to teach Seth something about toolmaking, if he first learned something about blacksmithing.
 So Seth took a blacksmithing course at local blacksmith and knife-making shop in SE Portland, and then to begin spending a couple days each week driving out to Boring to help and learn from Bob.

-As the month went by, Seth learned tool history, tool design, blacksmithing and the wide range of skills and processes necessary to make the 100+ different types of tools Red Pig Garden Tools is known for.
-He learned to weld using oxygen-acetelyene fuel, which is how most of Red Pig Garden Tools shanks and blades are attached, to make forged tools, including the many techniques and tools used to shape, bend, cut, sharpen and finish Red Pig Garden Tools.
+As the months went by, Seth learned tool history, tool design, blacksmithing and the wide range of skills and processes necessary to make the 100+ different types of tools for which Red Pig Garden Tools is known.
+He learned to weld using oxygen-acetylene fuel, which is how most of Red Pig Garden Tools shanks and blades are attached, to make forged tools, including the many techniques and tools used to shape, bend, cut, sharpen and finish Red Pig Garden Tools.
 As Seth's skills developed, he and Bob began to shape an arrangement that would let Seth buy and take over Red Pig Garden Tools so that many more people in the future could continue to enjoy and have access to Red Pig Garden Tools.

 The arrangement culminated in the fall of 2017 with Seth taking over all the day-to-day of making and selling the tools, while Bob and Rita kept operating the retail store on their property selling among their other merchandise the tools that Seth was making for the online retail business and garden fairs.
 As part of the arrangement, Bob and Rita would eventually wind down sales of garden tools in their store, and Bob would then use the space once taken up with the hundreds of tools made by Red Pig Garden Tools for other projects he was interested in working on.
 In July 2019, Red Pig Garden Tools left its former location in Boring, OR to find a new spot to set up a new home more centrally located in the Portland area.
 Customers in the Portland area or in town visiting are welcome to call and make an appointment to come and purchase tools or pick up online purchases at our temporary home workshop in Lake Oswego, OR until we open a new, permanent location.
 While it no longer carries Red Pig Garden Tools, the former Red Pig store in Boring continues in business under its new name The Red Hammer Forge and Store.